Quiet the Mind — Online Golf Psychology Coaching

 4) Pressure Ladders

-We build tolerance progressively: low-stakes range constraints → time caps → consequence games → on-course assignments.
-You learn to step into pressure.
+We build tolerance progressively: low-stakes range constraints, time caps, consequence games, and on-course assignments.

 5) Post-Round Identity Work

-Three questions: what behaviour held? what collapsed? what’s the one intention for tomorrow?
+Three questions: what behaviour held, what collapsed, and what’s the one intention for tomorrow?
 Confidence grows from evidence.

 What Changes When You Do This Work